septentrio-gnss/Eridano/examples/read_GGA/README.md

 ## What this example does ##

-This examples sets up a connection between the Arduino board and the Septentrion GNSS, parses the incoming data and displays it in the serial monitor.
+This examples sets up a connection between the Arduino board and the Septentrion GNSS, and displays it in the serial monitor.
-It test the ID and checksum and displays the raw message with empty fields left if they are correct The message ID can be fully explicit or use '*' for any character (for instance : 'G*GGA' to allow 'GP', 'GN'... ).
+It test the ID and checksum and displays the raw message with empty fields left if they are correct The message ID *msgId* can be fully explicit or use '*' for any character (for instance : 'G*GGA' to allow 'GP', 'GN'... ).

 ## The NMEA message ##